xcfem/xc/src/solution/system_of_eqn/eigenSOE/readme.md

 ## To do

 Implement a solver for really big problems, the current solvers crash when the number of elements is greater than some thousands.
+[Spectra](https://spectralib.org/) could be a solution.

 ## References